GDPR Compliance Checklist for Your Website

 The legislation was passed by the European Union in 2016 and came into force on May 25th, 2018, replacing the Data Protection Directive 95/46/EC.
 It was designed to increase data privacy for all EU citizens no matter where they are, giving them more control over how their personal information is collected, used, and protected online.

 GDPR applies to all organizations engaged in “professional or commercial activity” (not to “purely personal or household activity”).
-This includes organizations with HOA websites, Education sites or any other online presence doing business with EU citizens, which must be able to prove their compliance.
+This includes organizations with HOA websites, education sites, or any other online presence doing business with EU citizens, which must be able to prove their compliance.

 GDPR states that organizations must follow seven key principles: